DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 - Hand Guide, left hand teleport-er, right hand

 **Feedback for the Lab**

-Guiding the user around needs to work just a little bit better
+- Guiding the user around needs to work just a little bit better

-Joseph's voice needs to be higher
+- Joseph's voice needs to be higher

-Make him pause before telling us to play around by ourselves
+- Make him pause before telling us to play around by ourselves

-Fix the textures
+- Fix the textures

 ### Playtester: Ons

+**Feedback for the Corridor**
 - Door how to open
 - Corridor goes away too fast
 - Fixing how the doctor acts basically
-- XR scene fix
+- XR scene transitions are incomplete
 - More time to read

 ### Playtester: Marta